Protecting Yourself - Exercising Your Rights

 OK, that little voice inside your head is in an uproar.
 Something's not right at work.

-It might be that you need safety training that you're not getting; you might feel excluded from the health and safety process at your jobsite; or you might feel that you or another person on the job is at risk of being injured – or worse.
+It might be that you need an orientation and job-specific safety training that you’re not getting.
+You might feel excluded from the health and safety process at your workplace or you might feel that you or another person on the job is at risk of being injured – or worse.

 The first rule of exercising your rights at work?